Graduate Catalog 2024-2025

 Code of Student Rights and Responsibilities

-The Code of Student Rights and Responsibilities is set forth in writing to provide students general notice of their rights and responsibilities at Western Kentucky University.
+Student Rights and Responsibilities are set forth in writing to provide students general notice of their rights and responsibilities at Western Kentucky University.
 Further rights and responsibilities are set forth in other University rules and policies, including the Code of Student Conduct, Student Handbook, Residence Hall contracts, graduate and undergraduate catalogs, and academic unit websites.
 It is the students’ responsibility to be aware of all University rules and policies; students should check with the Dean of Students Office or Office of Student Conduct if they have any questions about the purposes or intent of these policies.

 Academic Integrity